gabekanegae/gabekanegae.github.io/_posts/2020-3-1-creating-a-telegram-bot-with-python.md

 Now that your app is created, you need to tell Heroku how to start it.
 For that, in your bot folder alongside your other files, create a blank file named `Procfile`, **with no file extension**.
 It should contain only the line `worker: python main.py`.
 Alternatively, simply run:
 {% highlight shell %}
-echo "worker: python main.py" > Procfile
+echo worker: python main.py > Procfile
 {% endhighlight %}

 Also, let's have `git` ignore our `venv` folder, as Heroku will later recreate it for us via the file `requirements.txt` created back in section 0.
 Same idea as before: blank file named `.gitignore`, containing `venv/`.
 Or, simply:
 {% highlight shell %}
-echo "venv/" > .gitignore
+echo venv/ > .gitignore
 {% endhighlight %}

 Now, let's upload the bot files to Heroku using the Heroku CLI.
 This step is also detailed in the **Deploy tab**, "Deploy using Heroku Git" section.